zacstewart/brainfuck-pp/README.md

 # brainfuck++

-A toy brainfuck interpretor written in C++.
+A toy brainfuck interpreter written in C++.
 I wrote this as a learning exercise to understand pointers.
 You can read about it [here][blog-post].

 ## To Build